 Connect with other museums in your community for consistency and supply sharing.

 - Join the robust conversation on Museum Junction to learn alongside your peers.

-- Participate in #AAMvirtual, AAM’s virtual convening on May 18 and June 1-4, where the museum community will address how we can overcome the current threat and rebuild a more sustainable, inclusive, and powerful museum field for the future.
+- Watch #AAMvirtual, AAM’s virtual convening held May 18 and June 1-4, was where the museum community came together to address how we might overcome the current threat and rebuild a more sustainable, inclusive, and powerful museum field for the future.

 Sample reopening plans

 To help museums share thinking as they navigate the challenges and uncertainties of the COVID-19 pandemic, the Alliance is compiling examples of reopening plans from individual institutions.
 These plans are specific to each museum’s circumstances and are not meant to be definitive guidance for developing your own.
 Instead, they provide a reference for what other museums are considering as they chart a course toward safely reopening.

 - Baxter Springs Heritage Center and Kansas Route 66 Visitors Center